timewave-computer/valence-services/README.md

 ![Rebalancer](https://www.valence.zone/img/rebalancer.svg)

-This repository contains the smart contracts for the Valence Services, it includes the following contracts:
+This repository contains the smart contracts for the Valence Services.
+It includes the following contracts:
 - Auctions Manager
 - Auction
 - Oracle